DipendraBhatta/GUI_BasedHealthManagement/ReadMe.md

 - Represents an **individual patient** with attributes:
   - `name` – Full name of the patient.
   - `age` – Age of the patient.
-  - 'iselective'- check elective or not.
+   `iselective` – Boolean value to check if the patient is elective or not.

 #### 4️⃣ **MedicalFacility.java** 🏥 (Facility Management)
 - Represents a **hospital or clinic** with attributes: